What Are Retention Bonuses?

 How Do You Ask for a Retention Offer?

-The first step to opening the conversation is to get on the chat function of the app or website of the card issuer.
+The first step to opening the conversation is to get on the online chat function of the app or website of the credit card company (you could also hop on a phone call using the phone number on the back of your card, but it's easier on the chat).
 From there, it's as easy as some back and forth with a stranger in a call center that, full disclosure, will hate you.

 You'll usually be redirected to the retention department, which is a mixture of customer service, sales and marketing for these companies because they REALLY don't want to lose you as a customer.
 As stated by BJ Novak in that one real business lesson everyone learned from The Office, it's much more expensive to acquire a new customer than to keep an existing one, so they'll do whatever they can to keep you.